-Anyway, one of the things I’ve noticed is that most New Year’s Resolutions focus on a specific, tangible product.
+Anyway, one of the things I’ve noticed is that most New Year’s Resolutions focus on a specific, tangible outcome.
 Run a marathon.
 Write a novel.
-Lost a certain number of pounds.
+Lose a certain number of pounds.
 You get the idea.
 While there’s nothing wrong with these types of goals, there’s another type of goal that is just as important: process goals.
 These are the goals that allow us to develop habits and rituals.

 The Two Types of Goals

 Here’s a brief overview of the two types of goals:

 - Product goals focus on the destination while process goals focus on the journey.

 - Product goals tend to be short-term but process goals tend to be long-term.